Amutha37/CALcanvas/README.md

 What process did you follow to build your project?
 Showcase it.

 I was looking at sample codes for structuring by code.
-I have used a few resources for this, example youtube and  stackflow.com and links from canvas for the Calculator.
+I have used a few resources for this, example youtube and  stackflow.com and links from canvas for the Calculator..
-I tried not to reinvent the wheel for some of the codes.
-I have reused the I first tried the traditional way of coding, that is following the functions.
+I first tried the traditional way of coding, that is following the functions.
 I had problem solving some issues with the formula using eval(), I change my code  using class and method which is similar to what we have familiar with .